-The telescope circulates for two weeks, and comes with a pad and carrying case, plus instruction booklet and map of the night sky.
+The telescope circulates for three weeks, and comes with a pad and carrying case, plus instruction booklet and map of the night sky.
 You will receive a brief orientation to the telescope at checkout.
 Telescope must be picked up from and returned to the Youth Services desk at Blackstone Library.
 Call Youth Services at 203-488-1441, ext.
-323 and ask about borrowing it today!
+321 and ask about borrowing it today!

 You can see each month’s evening star chart and get tips for getting started with star-gazing here.

 Tips from the Astronomical Society of New Haven on Using the Orion StarBlast Telescope & What to Look For

 - Guide to the Night Sky & Starmap for current month